department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 ## Apply now

-The Apply Now page is the start of the react app and indicates the beginning of the form.
+The "Apply" page is the start of the react app and indicates the beginning of the form.
 It isn't a static page.
-This page is separate from the static "How to Apply" page, and repeats some eligiblity and how to apply information in case users navigate to this page from somewhere outside of VA.gov.
+This page is separate from the static "How to apply" page, and repeats some eligiblity and how to apply information in case users navigate to this page from somewhere outside of VA.gov.

-### Page header
+### Page title
 The page title should be: "Apply for [benefit type]".
 For Disability, the page header should be "File for disability compensation"

 Under the page header is the VA paper form equivalency.
 This shows the equivalent VA paper form that the online application corresponds to. <br>